Veridise/veridise-docs/zkvanguard/detectors/uc-inputs.md

 These magic constraints prevent attackers from manipulating public, not-explicitly-constrained inputs to create new valid proofs.
 So, the potential severity of an unconstrained input signal is lower than other findings found by ZK Vanguard, as they may often be false positives due to these magic constraints.

+## Assessing Severity

+Input signals may be left unconstrained intentionally in cases where (1) magic constraints are known to be generated and (2) a specific constraint about a value is not required, but the value should be tied to the proof (e.g., a proof must use a nonce that is checked for uniqueness in a smart contract).

 However, it is still good to be aware of potential vulnerabilities that may arise when building circuits for proof systems that may or may not introduce such constraints automatically